Understanding Social Digital Responsibility

 If enacted, users can automatically opt-out of having their data sold or shared at every website they visit under Global Privacy Control.
 Users currently have to do this on a site-by-site basis, which is time-consuming and frustrating.
 Global Privacy Control could significantly impact how organizations conduct their digital marketing.

 Providing users offer consent, your organization is responsible for protecting their data and ensuring its privacy.
 This includes employees, customers, partners, or anyone who might be adversely impacted by a breach.

 There are some critical things every organization should do to respect customer and end-user right to privacy:

 - Use tools that respect privacy.
 Find alternatives to Surveillance Capitalism solutions.
 App Tracking Transparency in iOS 14, for example, allows users to control which apps can share your data.
 Similarly, tools like Privacy Badger will monitor, learn, and block invisible trackers in your browser.
-Encourage the use of these tools in your organization and with partners.
+Encourage the use of these tools in your organization as well as with partners.

 - Protect collected data.
 Maintain software so that it is always up-to-date, backup databases, and regularly audit and update content management systems, CRMs, and other online or cloud-based software for security vulnerabilities.
-Change passwords often.
+In addition, change passwords often.
 Depending on the information you collect, failure to do these things could be disastrous.

 - Abide by privacy laws.
 Follow guidelines outlined by legislation like the General Data Protection Regulation (GDPR) in Europe, New York’s SHIELD Act, or California’s Consumer Privacy Act (CCPA).
 Here’s a checklist that should cover most situations.